Testing cosmetics on animals: History

 The first known tests on animals were done as early as 300 BC.
 "Writings of ancient civilizations all document the use of animal testing.
 These civilizations, led by men like Aristotle and Erasistratus, used live animals to test various medical procedures".
 This testing was important because it led to new discoveries such as how blood circulated and the fact that living beings needed air to survive.
 The idea of taking an animal and comparing it to how human beings survived was a completely new idea.
 It would not have existed (at least not as quickly as it did) without our ancestors studying animals and how their bodies worked.

 "Proving the germ theory of disease was the crowning achievement of the French scientist Louis Pasteur.
 He was not the first to propose that diseases were caused by microscopic organisms, but the view was controversial in the 19th century and opposed the accepted theory of 'spontaneous generation'".
-The idea of germs and other microscopic organisms was a completely new idea and would not have come to be without the use of animals.
+The idea of germs and other microscopic organisms was an entirely new idea and would not have come to be without the use of animals.
 In 1665, scientists Robert Hooke and Antoni van Leeuwenhoek discovered and studied how germs worked.
 They published a book about their discovery, which was not accepted by very many people, including the science community, at first.
 After some time, scientists were able to give animals diseases from microbes and realized that microbes really did exist.
-From there they were able to use animals to understand how the disease worked, and the effects it could potentially have on the human body.
+From there, they were able to use animals to understand how the disease worked, and the effects it could potentially have on the human body.